junxit/us-congress-bills-116/metadata.md

 - 2019-02-14 — Introduced in House
 - 2019-02-14 — Introduced in House
 - 2019-02-14 — Referred to the House Committee on Natural Resources.
+- 2019-03-06 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2019-05-22 — Subcommittee Hearings Held.
+- 2020-09-30 — Committee Consideration and Mark-up Session Held.
+- 2020-09-30 — Ordered to be Reported by Voice Vote.
+- 2020-09-30 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-11-27 — Placed on the Union Calendar, Calendar No. 496.
+- 2020-11-27 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-603.
+- 2020-11-27 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-603.